Who wouldn’t want to be tall and beautiful? Well, we all want to!

 Sit up straight on a mat with your feet in front.
 Your legs should be extended about shoulder width apart and your feet should be flexed.
 Inhale and extend your arms out in front of you.
 While doing so, bend forward and try to touch the tips of your toes.

-If you are able to touch your toe tips, then you can try stretching even forward to keep your spine flexed to the maximum extent.
+If you can touch your toe tips, then you can try stretching even more to keep your spine flexed to the maximum extent.
 This may appear to be difficult initially, but the position can be achieved through regular practice.